4CCoxAU/VBMTurnTakingDynamics/README.md

 This repository contains data, code and supplementary materials for the following paper:

-Turn-Taking Dynamics in Child-Adult Conversations Across Social Contexts: A Comparative Study of Autistic and Typically Developing Children
+Social Context Matters for Turn-Taking Dynamics: A Comparative Study of Autistic and Typically Developing Children

 Abstract: